Travelling by train is an incredibly popular mode of transport for millions of people across the United Kingdom.

 Your purchased tickets will then be stored on ‘my tickets’ and there is no need to get them printed off – these electronic tickets come with a barcode and act as a physical ticket for all journeys purchased through the trainline app.

-You may find that Trainline stops working from time to time, but for the most part, it’s very reliable.
+You may find that Trainline stops working from time to time, but for the most part, it’s very reliable for booking rail travel.

 If you are looking for live updates on train times then you will need to add a journey to your favourites list and then hit ‘now’.